endurantgames/cosmiclegends/src/classes/generic.md

     Power Combo roll to advance the Outwit goal, add 2 to the Effectiveness of that roll.

+Cover Identity
+:   You have a well-established cover identity that hides
+    your secrets, whatever those may be.
+Choose a name for that identity; you have identification and other documentation for that identity, and you appear credible in databases and online searches.

+    Add "Secret" as a Core Power Word.
+    When you use "Secret" in a Power Display, Stunt, or Combo roll to advance the Outwit goal, or when you make a skill roll using the Spy skill, add 2 to the Effectiveness of that roll.

 Eidetic Memory
 :   You have what's sometimes called *photographic memory* -- you have perfect
     recall of anything you see, hear, read, or otherwise experience.